-In accordance with the approval of our shareholders and in accordance with Israeli corporate law regarding compensation of external directors, each of our non-employee directors and external directors (all of our current directors except for our Chairman of the Board of Directors) is entitled to receive annual compensation payable quarterly of approximately NIS 93,690 (currently equivalent to approximately \$20,100), and an additional fee of approximately NIS 1,924 (currently equivalent to approximately \$560) for each board or committee meeting attended.
+In accordance with the approval of our shareholders and in accordance with Israeli corporate law regarding compensation of external directors, each of our non-employee directors and external directors (all of our current directors except for our Chairman of the Board of Directors) is entitled to receive annual compensation payable quarterly of approximately NIS 93,690 (currently equivalent to approximately \$480) for each board or committee meeting attended.
 In addition, Board members are compensated for telephone participation in board and committee meetings in an amount of 60% of what would be received for physical attendance and for written resolutions in an amount equal to 50% of same.
 All the above amounts are linked to changes in the Israeli consumer price index as of September 2013 and subject to changes in the amounts payable pursuant to Israeli law from time to time.

-In December 2012, our shareholders approved the grant of options to purchase 50,000 ordinary shares to those non-employee directors who were first time appointed in December 2012.
-The exercise price per share of the options granted is equal to the closing price of our ordinary shares on the NASDAQ on the day the directors were elected or appointed to fill in a vacancy.
-Previously, in December 2011, our shareholders approved a grant of options to purchase 50,000 ordinary shares to each of our non-employee directors and external directors then in office, at an exercise price of \$4.5425 per share.
-In each case, the options vest in 12 equal quarterly installments over a three-year period and will remain exercisable for 12 months following cessation or termination of service (other than for cause).
-Under the terms of the grant directors following September 2013 shall not be less than 8% over the closing price of our shares on NASDAQ on the last trading day prior to the grant date.
-The value of such options granted to any director (determined based on generally accepted accounting principles applicable to our company) that vest in any calendar year (calculated on a linear basis) may not at the time of grant exceed \$70,000.
+During 2014, we granted options to purchase 50,000 ordinary shares to three non-employee directors who were first appointed to our Board of Directors, and options to purchase 250,000 ordinary shares to the Chairman of our Board of Directors.
+The exercise price per share of such options granted in 2014 ranged from \$5.06 to \$5.24 and in accordance with our Executive Compensation Policy (as discussed below) reflected an exercise price 8% greater than the closing price of our ordinary shares on the NASDAQ Global Select market on the last trading day prior to the respective grant dates.
+In each case, the options vest in 12 equal quarterly installments over a three-year period and will remain exercisable for 12 months following cessation or termination of service (other than for cause), except with respect to the grant to the Chairman of our Board of Directors, in which the options vest in 16 equal quarterly installments over a four-year period.
+In accordance with the our Executive Compensation Policy, the value of options granted to any director other than the Chairman of the Board of Directors (determined based on generally accepted accounting principles applicable to our company) that vest in any calendar year (calculated on a linear basis) may not at the time of grant exceed \$70,000.

-As of December 31, 2013, our directors and executive officers as a group, consisting of 20persons, held options to purchase an aggregate of 3,406,000 ordinary shares, having exercise prices ranging from \$3.00 to \$8.10.
-Generally, the options granted to our directors vest over a three-year period and the options granted to our executive officers vest over a four-year period.
-The options will expire between 2014 and 2019.
-In addition, as of December 31, 2013, our directors and executive officers as a group (20 persons), held 108,000 RSUs and 196,373 ordinary shares issued through vested RSUs.
+As of December 31, 2014, our directors and executive officers as a group, consisting of 18 persons, held options to purchase an aggregate of 2,006,000 ordinary shares, having exercise prices ranging from \$3.00 to \$8.10.
+Generally, the options granted to our directors vest over a three-year period (except in the case of our Chairman, Dov Baharav, which vest over a four-year period) and the options granted to our executive officers vest over a four-year period.
+The options will expire between 2015 and 2020.
+In addition, as of December 31, 2014, our directors and executive officers as a group (18 persons), held 33,750 RSUs.
 All of such options and RSUs were awarded under our stock option plans described in Item 6E - "Directors, Senior Management and Employees - Share Ownership - Stock Option Plans."